AElkhami/F1-Champions-Fullstack/README.md

 On application startup, the backend triggers a seeding process that:
 - Fetches all champions from 2005 to the current year
 - Queries season details for each champion
-- Caches the results using Redis
+- Saves the results into PostgreSQL
 - Uses a custom orchestrator to coordinate this flow

 This ensures a performant, API-call-free experience during normal operation.